Make a tangible difference in a person’s life with one of the best speech therapy degrees.

 Brigham Young University

-To graduate with a communication disorders degree, students must complete 58 credits in the major.
+To graduate with a degree in communication disorders, students must complete 58 credits in the major.
 Thankfully, students aren’t required to write a thesis, take a comprehensive exam, or supplement their studies with a minor.
 Besides the 58 credits, students must take three pre-major courses:

 - Principles of Statistics